-ETA 3043.2016 Issue Date: May 11, 2016

-This ETA is revised annually to provide updated rates.

-Low-Density Light and Power Utility Deduction

-Background

-RCW 82.16.053 provides a public utility tax deduction for light and power businesses having seventeen or fewer customers per mile of distribution power lines.
+ETA 3043.2025 Issue Date: June 24, 2025 Low Density Light and Power Utility Deduction Purpose This Excise Tax Advisory (ETA) provides the calculations and rates that are required in determining a public utility tax deduction available to certain light and power businesses.
+Background RCW 82.16.053 provides a public utility tax deduction for light and power businesses having 17 or fewer customers per mile of distribution power lines.
 It applies only to those light and power businesses with retail power rates that exceed the state average power rate.

-Calculations

-The allowable deduction is equal to the lesser of the result obtained from two calculations and is limited to \$400,000 a month.
+Calculations The allowable deduction is equal to the lesser of the result obtained from two calculations and is limited to \$400,000 a month.
 The first calculation is based on wholesale power costs paid by the utility, and the second calculation is based on the percentage by which the average retail electric power rates for the light and power business exceed the statewide average electric power rate.
 The required calculations under the two methods are as follows.

-The first calculation:

-- a) Calculate fifty percent of the wholesale power cost paid during the reporting period, if the business has fewer than five and one-half customers per mile of distribution line; or - b) Calculate forty percent of the wholesale power cost paid during the reporting period, if the business has more than five and one-half but less than eleven customers per mile of distribution line; or - c) Calculate thirty percent of the wholesale power cost paid during the reporting period, if the business has more than eleven but less than seventeen customers per mile of distribution line.
+The first calculation: a) Calculate 50 percent of the wholesale power cost paid during the reporting period, if the business has fewer than five and one-half customers per mile of distribution line; or b) Calculate 40 percent of the wholesale power cost paid during the reporting period, if the business has more than five and one-half but less than 11 customers per mile of distribution line; or

-To request this document in an alternate format, visit http://dor.wa.gov and click on "contact us" or call 1-800-647-7706.
+To request this document in an alternate format, visit http://dor.wa.gov and click on "contact us" or call 360-705-6705.
 Teletype (TTY) users may use the Washington Relay Service by calling 711.